yogthos/noir-exception/README.md

 The `wrap-internal-error` function allows catching errors and producing a standard error page.
 This function should be used for handling errors in production, where you do not wish to expose the internals of the application to the user.
 The function will print the stacktrace to standard out by default.

-Alternatively, it can be passed an optional log function to log the exception.
+The function accepts two keyword arguments, maned `:log-fn`  and `:error-response`.
+The first allows providing a custom log function for the exceptions and the second can be used to supply a custom error response.

 ```clj
 (ns my.ns